Create an Azure support request

 Review + create

-A support agent will contact you using the method you indicated.
-For information about initial response time, see Support scope and responsiveness.
+A support engineer will contact you using the method you indicated.
+For information about initial response times, see Support scope and responsiveness.

 To learn more about self-help support options in Azure, watch this video: